PawDevUK/Portfolio-react/README.md

 * add heart/like to project card (implement db to store global counter for all hearts/likes).
 * fix showing up square bug on reload next to bot chat window.
 * Set up automatic app deploy when project is commited and pushed on GitHub
+* create cookie to get info of visitors (date,time)
+* create backend and db to store cookie
+* create stats component to display visitors
+* <s> Add intro in readme.md to explain some details about this project </s>
 * <s>design and implement "contact me" with details to reach me</s> and form to message me directly(back-end required).
 * <s>implement responsive "main layout" for components.</s>
 * <s>reduce chat window width</s>